Teach Age 3 - Grade 5

 Already have a degree?

 The College of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
-All programs are built to address the standards of their specialized professional associations (SPA) and the Early Childhood Program is aligned with the CAEP K-6 Elementary Teacher Preparation Standards.
+All programs are built to address the standards of their specialized professional associations (SPA) and the primary education Program is aligned with the CAEP K-6 Elementary Teacher Preparation Standards.
 Programs are approved by the Ohio Department of Higher Education.